Homestead Hydro

 4. The 'Oh Crap' Budget Pick: Dark Reset

-Look, homesteading is expensive.
-Sometimes you just need something that works for a weekend emergency without costing a month's worth of chicken feed.
-The Dark Reset is a compact, no-frills kit.
 We keep one in the 'Go Bag' and one in the barn.
-It’s not going to provide water for your whole house, but it’ll keep you and the dogs hydrated while you wait for the repairman.
+It’s not going to provide water for your whole house or wash your laundry, but it’ll keep you and the dogs hydrated while you wait for the repair person to show up.
+It’s portable, simple, and cheap enough that you don't have to think twice about buying it.
+It’s the backup for the backup.

 [COMP-TABLE-HERE]

-One afternoon last July, it hit 100 degrees.
+One afternoon last August, it hit 100 degrees.
 In Oregon, that’s 'the world is ending' heat.
 My rain barrels were bone dry, and my well was struggling to keep up with the garden.
 I realized that if my primary system failed then, I’d lose my entire vegetable crop—and my sanity.

 The truth is, no system is perfect.
 My rain collection is still held together with zip ties and stubbornness, and I still occasionally have to chase a goat away from the filters.
 But having something in place means I don't have to panic every time a storm rolls in or the power flickers.